 Consider this similar to the amount a valuer expects the property to sell for at auction within 90 days.
 This could easily be 20% to 30% lower than the OMV if the property will only attract a limited demand due to its condition or demand for similar properties in the area is low.

-There is no golden rule to determine what your property is worth without selling it as valuers vary in their opinions.
-And if you are buying the property at auction (at a 90 day valuation) don’t assume that a lender will offer 85% of the open market value.
-They offer the lower of purchase price and valuatiosn in most cases.
+There is no golden rule to determine what your property is worth without selling it, as valuers vary in their opinions.
+And, if you are buying the property at auction (at a 90 day valuation) don’t assume that a lender will offer 85% of the open market value.
+They offer the lower purchase price and valuation in most cases.